-Understanding and calculating percentages can help you to work out the correct tip at a restaurant, know how much you are saving on that mega blow out sale and allow you to interpret data from a huge range of mathematical and scientific principles.
-In short, learning more about percentages is important for all of us.
+Understanding and calculating percentages can help you in many ways: working out the correct tip at a restaurant, knowing how much you are saving on that mega sale or allowing you to interpret data from mathematical and scientific research.
+In short, learning more about percentages is important for chemistry and all other areas.

 Whole Numbers to Percents

-To find a percentage of a whole you first need to know exactly what you're measuring.
-For instance, if 38 people in your community have library cards and you wish to work out the percentage of library card holders, you'll first need to know the total size of your community.
+To find a percentage of a whole, you first need to know exactly what you're measuring.
+For instance, if 38 people in your community have library cards, and you wish to work out the percentage of library card holders in the population, you'll first need to know the total size of your community.

 A percentage of a total is equal to the subset of a total divided by the total, then multiplied by 100.
 If your community has 230 people in it, you can calculate the percentage of people with a library card.
 First, you divide 38 by 230, then multiply that total by 100.